Lactalis: A Dominant Force in the Global Dairy Industry

 Financial Performance

-In 2024, Lactalis reported impressive revenue figures of €30.3 billion, reflecting its robust global expansion strategy.
-However, the company's net profits were affected by a 19% decline due to a significant tax settlement in France.
+In 2024, Lactalis achieved a significant revenue milestone of €30.3 billion, despite experiencing a 19% decline in net profits due to a substantial tax settlement in France.

 Important Company Events

-• Colombian Expansion: Strategic investments in Colombia have enhanced local employment and economic growth.
+• Colombian Expansion: Strategic investments in Colombia have bolstered local employment and fostered economic growth.

-• Southern Germany Acquisition: Acquisition of BMI dairy assets strengthened Lactalis' presence in one of Europe's largest dairy regions.
+• Southern Germany Acquisition: Acquisition of BMI dairy assets strengthened Lactalis' foothold in one of Europe's key dairy regions.

-• South African Ventures: Acquisition of Cremora creamer business from Nestlé marked a significant expansion in Africa.
+• South African Ventures: The purchase of the Cremora creamer business from Nestlé marked a significant expansion in Africa.

-• U.S. Market Expansion: Acquisition of General Mills' U.S. yogurt business boosted North American operations.
+• U.S. Market Expansion: Acquisition of General Mills' U.S. yogurt business enhanced Lactalis' operations in North America.

 • Investment in Brazil: €55.3 million was invested to upgrade facilities in Paraná and Minas Gerais.

-• Potential Plant Closure: Considerations are underway to close the Cardona plant, impacting around 150 jobs.
+• Potential Plant Closure: Considerations to close the Cardona plant could impact around 150 jobs, sparking discussions on restructuring operations with seasonal work and wage adjustments.

 • Controversies: Allegations of questionable pricing practices in Galicia have attracted scrutiny.